mxx-lxg/spacebase/README.md

 ## Autostart

-Place the greenhouse.desktop file in  `/home/pi/.config/autostart` and modify the path to spacebase.py.
+Place the greenhouse.desktop file in  `/home/pi/.config/autostart` and modify the path to spacebase.py accordingly.

 ## Configuration